Primary focus will be on Building Capability in participants and ability to Scale by:

 *2007 - 2016

 Office Space is provided for up to 9 months in a purpose built Accelerator space in Cork City Centre.
 Approximately 2,500 sq ft of fitted out co-working space is being provided on Eglington St, Cork.
-The space has 24x7 own door access onto Eglington St opposite the Elysian complex.
+The space has its own door access onto Eglington St opposite the Elysian complex and is open 8am to 8pm.
 Parking is next door and it is 5 minutes from bus, rail and 10 minutes from the International Airport.
 Coffee shops, restaurants, hotels and theatre on your doorstep.
 To find out more about Cork, go to our Why Cork page